zant/site/content/posts/modeling-marx.md

 > The Cartesian cubical model of cubical type theory and homotopy type theory is conjectured to be an (∞,1)-topos not equivalent to (∞,1)-groupoids.
 [6]

+Thinking of our different objects (Forces of Production ξ, Relations of Production Ψ, etc) as toposes in a (∞,1)-topos, will allow us to model Marxian economics from this two perspectives in cubical Agda:

 ```
 variable
  𝓤 𝓥 : Universes

 -- Forces of Production (technology, labour) is a type ξ, type in 𝓤
 ξ : Type 𝓤
--- Relations of Productions (class structures) is a type Ψ, type in 𝓤
+-- Relations of Production (class structures) is a type Ψ, type in 𝓤
 Ψ : Type 𝓤

 -- Mode of Production φ (forces of production, relations of production) is the tensor product that takes (ξ x Ψ to 𝓤)